HeartFire01/palmtreecy/README.md

 # palmtreecy8
-This program can detect and count using YOLOv8 model and custom dataset
+This program can detect and count palm tree using YOLOv8 model and custom dataset

 For YOLOv8 installation, type this command :
 `pip install ultralytics`